3 min read

 "I hope young girls or women who want to join law enforcement can be inspired.
 There is not much representation of female police officers, especially a Native female police officer.
 It is the small things like this that help pave the way for more representation."

-Female Walking Partners Help Us Understand Chickasaw Life
+Female Walking Partners Help Us Understand Chickasaw Culture

 Akanowa was one of the first AYA walking partners released into the app and was voiced by Chickasaw elder Virginia Puller Bolen.
 Akanowa is a revered grandmother from the 1500s, living in the Chickasaw Homeland and full of ideas about the future of her people.
 The chapters in her story paint a narrative of hope and reverence for traditions, but they also give AYA users a look into Chickasaw life in the early 16th century.